-- Evaluate backups, mark their status, and delete obsolete backups based on the retention_policy parameter in the BART configuration file (See Managing Backups Using a Retention Policy for information about retention policy management). - Compress the archived WAL files based on the wal_compression parameter in the BART configuration file (See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for information about setting this parameter).
+- Evaluate backups, mark their status, and delete obsolete backups based on the retention_policy parameter in the BART configuration file (See Managing Backups Using a Retention Policy for information about retention policy management). - Compress the archived WAL files based on the wal_compression parameter in the BART configuration file (See the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website for information about setting this parameter).